 On July 30, 2018, CWP entered into a note agreement with a private foundation that is affiliated with CWP's board members.
 The note is for \$150,000 and bears interest at a rate of 2% per annum and is payable on a quarterly basis in twelve equal installments of principal and accrued interest, commencing July 15, 2020, and ending on April 15, 2023.
 In June 2020, an amendment was entered into to defer the payments related to these loans for one year and extend the maturity date to April 15, 2024.
 The note is subject to certain financial covenants.
-As of June 30, 2020, CWP was not in compliance with certain financial covenants and has obtained a waiver from the private foundation.
+As of June 30, 2021, CWP was not in compliance with certain financial covenants and has obtained a waiver from the private foundation.

 In April 2020, CWP applied for and received a Payroll Protection Program (PPP) loan in the amount of \$418,000.
-The loan will mature in April 2022 with a fixed interest rate of 1% per annum.
+The loan matures in April 2022 with a fixed interest rate of 1% per annum.
 The payments of principal and interest are deferred during the first six months of the loan, with the first monthly installment due in November 2020, through maturity.
-The loan amount may be eligible for forgiveness pursuant to the PPP, which established minimum amounts of the loan to be used to cover payroll costs and the remainder used for rent and utility costs over a specified period of time after the loan is made, assuming the number of employees and compensation levels are maintained.
+The loan was forgiven by the Small Business Administration in April 2021, and the resulting loan forgiveness is included in other revenue in the accompanying consolidated statement of activities.

-The scheduled future principal payments under the notes payable were as follows at June 30, 2020:
+The scheduled future principal payments under the notes payable were as follows at June 30, 2021:

-For the Year Ending
+For the Year Ending June 30,

-2021 \$ 201,868

-2022 364,884
+2022 \$ 130,204

-2023 119,002
+2023 118,384

-2024 52,396
+2024 56,456

-Total Notes Payable \$ 738,150
+Total Notes Payable \$ 305,044

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS For the Year Ended June 30, 2020
+NOTES TO CONSOLIDATED FINACIAL STATEMENTS For the Year Ended June 30, 2021